alexpovel/latex-cookbook/fonts/README.md

 It is also OS-agnostic
 (with system-installed fonts, calling them by their name can get really out of hand;
 with plain filenames, we know exactly what to call them).
+Some fonts ship with regular LaTeX distributions and are available *without* being explicitly installed by the user.
+TeX Gyre fonts are an example.
+These need to neither be included here nor installed, they are ship with the LaTeX installation (TeXLive).

 The distinct advantage of `unicode-math` over its parent `fontspec` is the additional feature of a **math font** (`\setmathfont`).